cbladeOfficial/theatric/README.md

+# Theatric

+Theatric is a cross-platform media-center application designed for computers.
+It supports custom apps and plugins coded in vanilla HTML, CSS, and JS (Support for such is coming soon, ETA TBD).
+Built with Tauri.

+***

 # Tauri + Vanilla

 This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.